 Patient Counseling Information

-Risk of Myocardial Ischemia and/or Infarction, Other Adverse Cardiac Events, Other Vasospasm-related Events, and Cerebrovascular Events
+Risk of Myocardial Ischemia and/or Infarction, Prinzmetal's Angina, Other Vasospasm-Related Events, Arrhythmias, and Cerebrovascular Events

-Inform patients that ALSUMA should not be used during pregnancy unless the potential benefit justifies the potential risk to the fetus. [see Use In Specific Populations]
+Inform patients that ALSUMA should not be used during pregnancy unless the potential benefit justifies the potential risk to the fetus [see Use In Specific Populations].

-Advise patients to notify their physician if they are breast-feeding or plan to breast-feed. [see Use In Specific Populations]
+Advise patients to notify their healthcare provider if they are breastfeeding or plan to breastfeed [see Use in Specific Populations].

-Inform patients that the injection is only intended to be given subcutaneously, intramuscular or intravascular delivery must be avoided.
-Direct patients to use injection sites with an adequate skin and subcutaneous thickness to accommodate the length of the needle (e.g. lateral thigh or upper arms).
+Inform patients that the injection is only intended to be given subcutaneously.
+Intramuscular or intravascular delivery should be avoided.
+Instruct patients to use injection sites with an adequate skin and subcutaneous thickness to accommodate the length of the needle (e.g. lateral thigh or upper arms).

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Use In Specific Populations